 See links to some of our favorite web sites.

 Webmaster & Administrator

 Born and raised just west of the C&O Railroad's Huntington Locomotive Shops, Dorr has been an active model railroader and railfan since 1972.
 Six years into a 26 year career in the U.S. Air Force he was assigned to Kinchloe AFB, a Strategic Air Command base in Michigan's Upper Peninsula.
 The first winter, while performing maintenance on a B-52H, he watched a Soo Line GP30 struggling to drag it's train (winters are harsh in the UP) to Sault Ste.
 Marie.
 He was hooked!
 His favorite railroad is the Southern Pacific (absorbed by the Union Pacific on September 11, 1996) but he claims to like everything on a flanged wheel.
 Dorr's wife for 43 years, Jan, passed away on 30 August, 2012 - see TadLane.com for her memorial.
-He now lives just west of a siding named Lizard Acres (milepost 171.6) on the BNSF Railway line from Williams to Phoenix, Arizona.
-Dorr is a member of the
+Dorr and Jan lived for thirteen years just west of a siding named Lizard Acres in Surprise, Arizona, on the BNSF Railway line from Williams to Phoenix, Arizona.
+Dorr now lives just north of the same BNSF Railway line in El Dorado of Sun City, Arizona, and is a member of the

 Assistant Administrator & International Railway Links Team Member